Foreign Income After Returning to India: RNOR, FA, Stocks

 Residential status decides the first answer.
 Repatriation and account choice come after that, not before.

-Use this sequence before you close a foreign account or wire a large balance
+Key steps before you close a foreign account or wire a large balance

 Lock your likely status for the current and next Indian financial year